 Thousands of our region’s economically disadvantaged children attend daycare that is little more than babysitting for 10 to 12 hours a day.
 While well-meaning, these centers are not always safe, and learning often comes from television and worksheets.
 If this is all young at-risk children are exposed to in their first three to five years, they arrive at school already behind.

 With childhood poverty in North Texas expected to double in the next 25 years, our community must step up now.
 We must teach early and teach well to give all children a strong start.
 Educational First Steps is a nonprofit, privately funded organization that shows caregivers of at-risk children how to create high-quality early learning environments from birth onward.
-In our 25th anniversary year we are expanding to meet the growing challenges of educating young children in poverty.

 For more information about our impact, please read our 2015 EFS Impact Report.